Nsoro-Allan/System-Hand-Gesture-Control-App/README.md

 ## Gesture Detection Details

-- Volume Up: Detected when hand is raised above shoulder level
+- Volume Up: Detected when exactly 2 fingers are extended
-- Volume Down: Detected when hand is lowered below shoulder level
+- Volume Down: Detected when exactly 3 fingers are extended
-- Mute/Unmute: Detected when all fingers are extended (straight hand)
+- Mute/Unmute: Detected when exactly 4 fingers are extended

 ## Troubleshooting